ryanwhite04/mRNAid/mrnaid/backend/README.md

 - SENDGRID_EMAIL_USERNAME
   get this when signing up on sendgrid
 - REDIS_ADDRESS
-    ip address of the redis server, if running locally this is "flask" if you running a worker on a separate server, you the ip address of the redis server in the private subnet
+    ip address of the redis server, if running locally this is "redis" if you running a worker on a separate server, you the ip address of the redis server in the private subnet
 - REDIS_PASSWORD
     password of the redis server